gdoumenc/coworks/docs/tech_deployment.rst

 			return False

-*BEWARE* : Even if you don't use the token if the authorizatin method, you must define it in the header or the call will be rejected by ``API Gateway``.
+*BEWARE* : Even if you don't use the token if the authorization method, you must define it in the header or the call will be rejected by ``API Gateway``.

-The `auth` function must be also defined at the bluprint level and then available for all the bluprint rules.
+The `auth` function must be also defined at the blueprint level and then available for all the blueprint rules.

 Global control
 ^^^^^^^^^^^^^^

-It is possible to redefined the class defined authorizer, by declaring a new authorization method in the configuration.
+It is possible to redefine the class defined authorizer, by declaring a new authorization method in the configuration.
 In this case, the authorizer is defined on all routes of the microservice.

 Deploy vs update